ethereum/populus/docs/lll_support.rst

-Populus provides partial support for LLL, in particular the ``lllc`` compiler, which is currently maintained in tandem with Solidity in the `ethereum/solidity`_ repository.
+Populus provides partial support for LLL, in particular the ``lllc`` compiler, which is currently maintained in tandem with Solidity and its ``solc`` compiler in the `ethereum/solidity`_ repository.

 .. _ethereum/solidity: https://github.com/ethereum/solidity

 Known limitations
 -----------------

-This feature is highly experimental; mixing different languages, e.g. Solidity and LLL or Viper and LLL, is not yet possible.
+This feature is highly experimental!

+Mixing different languages, e.g. Solidity and LLL or Viper and LLL, is not yet possible.

 Since LLL is very low-level, not all language constructs are currently supported.
 In particular, string literals, especially defined with the ``lit`` keyword, may be impossible to use.
+For example, code using them may compile successfully, but its deployment in tests might fail due to Populus' inability to determine where in the bytecode the literals have been placed, and the ``lllc`` compiler providing no hints to that effect.

+One-shot contracts that leave the destination account without code after running are also not supported, since Populus can't differentiate between such use cases and contracts that actually failed to deploy.

+In fact, the runtime bytecode is extracted from the compiled bytecode (as given by ``lllc``) based solely on the signature produced by the ``returnlll`` macro.

-Finally, LLL programs have no notion of ``web3`` ABI, as detailed in the `Ethereum Contract ABI`_ specification.
-For that reason, all ``.lll`` files must have an accompanying ``.lll.abi`` file, specifying in JSON the on-chain contract's interface.
+Finally, LLL programs have no notion of ``web3`` ABI, as it is described in the `Ethereum Contract ABI`_ specification.
+For that reason, all ``.lll`` files must have an accompanying ``.lll.abi`` file, specifying in JSON the contract's interface.

 .. _Ethereum Contract ABI: https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI